-My family has always seen me as an independent person.
+My family has always seen me as an independent living type of person.
 At the time I began researching alternatives to remaining in my house, I was still working.
 I took my time and narrowed my options and then visited the real contenders.

 Concordia was my final decision.
 When I approached my children about it, I fully expected them to trust my consideration.
 They supported the decision.
 The next phase was unexpected.